 The following code will enumerate the tables and their properties, together with the queries in an Access database.
 Saved SELECT queries are referenced using the Views collection, and INSERT, UPDATE and DELETE queries are referenced from the Procedures collection.

-Mikesdotnetting - 09 April 2007 12:42 PM
+Monday, April 9, 2007 12:42 PM

 Regular Expressions provide a much more powerful and efficient way of manipulating strings of text than the use of a variety of standard string functions.
 They have a reputation of being cryptic and difficult to learn, but are actually quite easy to learn and use.

-Mikesdotnetting - 07 April 2007 10:01 AM
+Saturday, April 7, 2007 10:01 AM